JanSharp/VRCMenuSystem/gm-menu-requirements.md

     - While waiting for confirmation, a preview of the circle can be shown
   - ~~Maybe an alternative which spreads them out all facing the same direction as the summoner~~
 - Visual indictor on the ground where somebody is about to be summoned, local only to the summoner
+- Notched vs Free Flowing Scrolling
+  - Do free flowing first, think about the other later if desired

 ## Discretely Talking With Players